SimpleSwiftUI/your-first-web3-dapp/README.md

 - `thegraph-react`.
 This library will allow communication with the The Graph service and the example code forms the basis for your example application.
 Thanks to author <a href="https://www.npmjs.com/package/thegraph-react">cawfree</a>.

 ## The basic architecture
 In the old world (Web 2.0), you had a client (mobile app or web browser) which requests and sends information to and from a server (powerful computer with a database).
 The server processes the data through the database and returns information to the client (the app/browser user).
-Lovely.

 Web3 architecture, from a programming perspective, looks similar to the Web 2.0 architecture above.
 Refer to Figure 1 below.
 - The **client** is the almost the same.
 It is hosted the same way.
 The only difference is instead of calling a traditional web server with a traditional HTTP library, you use a new, easy-to-use Ethereum library (The Graph).